Baylor College of Medicine McNair Campus

 Baylor College of Medicine is building for the future of healthcare.
 Its new model of healthcare delivery on the McNair Campus will provide a system that focuses on exceptional care at the best valued.
 A system that makes sense to patients from the time they call for an appointment until their care is completed.

 Two Healthcare Locations

-Located on a 35-acre tract adjacent to the DeBakey Veterans Affairs Medical Center and in close proximity to the Texas Medical Center, the McNair Campus is home to two outstanding healthcare facilities: the Lee and Joe Jamail Specialty Care Center, which is fully occupied with seven adult practices, and the new Baylor College of Medicine Medical Center, occupied by four adult practices.
+Located on a 35-acre tract adjacent to the DeBakey Veterans Affairs Medical Center and in close proximity to the Texas Medical Center, the McNair Campus is home to two outstanding healthcare facilities: the Lee and Joe Jamail Specialty Care Center, which is fully occupied with five adult practices, and the Baylor College of Medicine Medical Center, occupied by seven adult practices.

-Specialty care areas in Jamail include Alkek Eye Center, Center for Aesthetic Surgery, Baylor Psychiatry Clinic, Alzheimer's Disease and Memory Disorders Center, Baylor Dermatology, Robert R. and May M. Onstead Foundation Ambulatory Surgery Center, and Adult Genetics Clinic.
+Specialty care areas in Jamail include Alkek Eye Center, Center for Aesthetic Surgery, Baylor Psychiatry Clinic, Baylor Dermatology, and Robert R. and May M. Onstead Foundation Ambulatory Surgery Center.

 Forefront of Healthcare

-The College's research and education missions eventually will be added to the McNair Campus, keeping BCM at the forefront of healthcare innovations.
+The College's research and education missions eventually will be added to the McNair Campus, keeping Baylor at the forefront of healthcare innovations.